michelf/mfr-xml-d/Readme.md

 Most of the parsing is actually implemented in private functions called by tokenize.

 Current issues:

 - Would probably support wstring and dstring as input without much hassle, but tokens are defined to contain UTF-8 strings.
 Do we need to make tokens templated structs?
 Or should we wrap the whole parser (with it's token types) in one big template/struct?

 Still to do:

 - throw meaningful exceptions types instead of plain Exception
 - adapt it so it can work with various ranges
 - add unit tests for BOM and xml declaration checking.

 Probably low priority:

 - implement parsing of DTD internal subset
 - add some sort of callback for user-defined entities

 ## Module mfr.xml

-Implement a simple XML tree.
+Implements a simple XML tree.
 Nothing really special about it, except that its built on mfr.xmltok;

 Still to do:

 - Handle BOM and encoding info in XML declaration; currently only UTF-8 is supported.